taosourcerer/source/README.md

 Talking about things which are "not known" is deemed as speculation, it is _faux pas_ in most educated circles.
 Yet still it is clear to anyone that playing Russian roulette is not a good choice if you wish to stay alive; even though it is not _known_ if you will die from it or not.
 Lack of deterministic knowledge about X is not a reason to stop thinking about X.
-If ideas of Solomonoff and von Neumann were more popular than the outdated view of Karl Popper, things would perhaps be different.
 There are no proven and unproven statements, instead there are models and a probability distribution on them.

 ## Intellectuals